lrmcfarland/Angles/README.md

 sudo ./b2 install
 ```

-The files are now in /usr/local/include and /usr/local/lib/libboost_*
+The boost files are now in /usr/local/include/boost and
-and python/Boost/setup.py sets BOOST_ROOT to point there.
+/usr/local/lib/libboost_*.  python/Boost/setup.py sets BOOST_ROOT to
-brew doctor will notice and complain about this.
+point there.  brew doctor will notice and complain about this.

 ### OSX